ralphbean/threebean-blog/_posts/001-new-blog.rst

 permalink: http://threebean.org/blog/first-post
 title: Migrating from wordpress
 ---
-So I got fed up with wordpress.
-I've been slowly tending to my old blog over at http://threebean.wordpress.com/ and getting some good traffic, traffic I'm happy with.
+I got fed up with wordpress and have moved to the python tool `blogofile
+<http://blogofile.com/>`_.
+I've been intermittently tending to my old blog
+over at http://threebean.wordpress.com/ and getting traffic I'm happy with.
 A lot of my old tutorials on tw2 regularly get referred to by google and my new posts get picked up by readers of planet python and occasionally by reddit.

 WordPress has become unbearable: